Five Basics for Disaster Preparation & Business Continuity in the Data Center

 - Key vendors.
 Do you rely on any third-party vendors?
 Consider asking them to participate as well.

 - Document results.
 Take detailed notes throughout.
 Discuss what went well and what didn’t.
+Is this a realistic disaster recovery solution?
 Update the plan!

 Even if your business operations are located far from a hurricane-prone coastline, you could still find yourself dealing with the business impact of a natural disaster.
 Your disaster recovery strategy needs to ensure the security, performance and post-disaster operations of your data center(s).